Add data set to Bar chart

 Real-Life Examples

-Imagine you have a Bar chart on your dashboard showing sales performance.
-You want to add a new data set for "Online Sales" for the current quarter.
+Imagine you have a Bar chart displaying quarterly sales, and you want to add a new data set for monthly sales figures for a specific product.

 - Inputs: